ndeet/unzipper/README.md

 # The Unzipper

-The Unzipper extracts .zip archives on webservers.
-It detects .zip archives and let you choose which one to extract (if there are multiple archives available).
+The Unzipper extracts .zip archives or .gz files on webservers.
+It detects .zip/.gz archives and let you choose which one to extract (if there are multiple archives available).

 It's handy if you do not have shell access.
 E.g. if you want to upload a lot of files (php framework or image collection) as archive - because it is much faster than uploading each file by itself.